 This bread has pineapple juice in its ingredient list and mashed potato flakes for moistness.
 Other ingredients are usual, plus vanilla, for a sweet base note.
 It is yeast-based, so it needs to rise, but it will be madly soft.

 It comes in two most common shapes-loaf or round.
-It is easy to cut in slices, or you can make them kaiser-like for easier serving.
+It is easy to cut in slices, or you can make them Kaiser-like for easier serving.
 They go along with cream cheese or even prosciutto for a contrast.

-Tsoureki is Greek holiday bread, but it has its versions in the Arab world, Armenia, Azerbaijan, Albania, Bulgaria, Romania, and Turkey.
+Tsoureki is a Greek holiday bread, but it has its versions in the Arab world, Armenia, Azerbaijan, Albania, Bulgaria, Romania, and Turkey.
 The base is pretty much the same as in the rest of these sweet bread loaves, but the seasoning is pretty special.
 Tsoureki has a particular aftertaste, as added orange zest, mastic resin, or mahlab give it a bit of zestiness.

 Greeks make it for Easter and press red-dyed Easter eggs into the bread.
 If you don’t like sharp flavors, you can replace them with almond extract, cinnamon, or sultanas.
 It has a dark-golden brownish shiny coat because of the egg yolk wash.
 You can garnish it with silvered hazelnuts or sesame seeds.